percebus/guidelines/README.md

     var HttpStatuses = {OK:200, CREATED:201, ACCEPTED:202}

     x['2001']; // bad. is prone to Chubby-fingers-syndrome.
+    // (If you see an error, I did that on purpose)

     x[HttpStatuses.CREATD]; // good.
 Yields (in python or C#) `object Satuses does not contain element 'CREATD'
     ```